Signed in as:

 All our services strive to help people improve their emotional, mental, physical, and spiritual well-being by promoting positive relationships with themselves, others and the larger community.
 Despite their similarities, however, each service is different, and it is important to know what you are seeking.

-Psychotherapy and counselling are helping modalities that recognize that you, as the client, are the export of your life.
+Psychotherapy and counselling are helping modalities that recognize that you, as the client, are the expert of your life.
 In the sessions we may address difficult experiences, thoughts and feelings.
 Bringing up struggles and facing them can often make us feel worse before we feel better.
 The therapeutic relationship is key in providing support and encouragement as we challenge limiting beliefs in a compassionate and safe atmosphere.
 Through this therapeutic relationship, clients develop understanding and skills to practice in their day-to-day lives.

 Psychotherapy is a regulated practice covered by most insurances, where counselling is not regulated and generally not covered.
+If your benefits do not include psychotherapy, you can advocate to have it included!

 Life coaching helps to clarify your goals, identify the obstacles holding you back, and guides you in coming up with strategies to overcome each obstacle.
 Life coaches will address your blocks but do not utilize psychotherapy skills to work through them.
 Life coaches help you make the most of your strengths by targeting your unique skills and building on those.
 Life coaches provide the support you need to achieve long-lasting change.